 The journal is scholarly, peer-reviewed annual.
 It aims to intensify research on the culture and history of the Polish Armenians and bring these issues back to the scientific consciousness.
 This choice of title is not accidental.
 As a result of the change of borders after the Second World War, the actual cultural dimensions of the Polish Armenians were blurred.
 They fell into a political inheritance in Ukraine, and many of those who write about their history from the 14th to the 20th century are not aware of the real dimensions, the real identity of this political, social, economic, and cultural space, in which they existed and worked.

 Między Oryginałem a Przekładem (Between Original and Translaton) is an international scientific journal of Faculty of Philology at the Jagiellonian University (Kraków).
 It publishes research articles from all areas of Translation Studies in English, French and Polish.
 Following Thomson Reuters' categories, our articles are classified as: Cultural Studies, Film, Radio, Television, Humanities, Multidisciplinary, Language & Linguistics, Literary Theory & Criticism.
 The journal is published quarterly online.
-At the end of a year all issues are published in printed version.
+At the end of the year, all issues are published in printed versions.
 Since 2016 (No 31) full journal content has been available online in open access.
 The journal does not have article processing charges, editorial charges, or printing fees.

 Politeja is published by the Faculty of International and Political Studies of the Jagiellonian University, where a circle has formed of academics perfectly qualified for undertaking such reflection.
-It seems that it is in this particular unit of the Jagiellonian University that such reflection finds a forum perfectly equipped for an in-depth and solid analysis of phenomena of present day relevance, both cultural and political, given that it has combined units existing for a long time with newly established ones, albeit in both cases comprising experienced researchers capable of looking at the same phenomena from various vantage points.
+It seems that it is in this particular unit of the Jagiellonian University that such reflection finds a forum perfectly equipped for an in-depth and solid analysis of phenomena of present-day relevance, both cultural and political, given that it has combined units existing for a long time with newly established ones, albeit in both cases comprising experienced researchers capable of looking at the same phenomena from various vantage points.

 The "Ruska Bursa Annual" is a scholarly Lemko studies journal, mainly in the Lemko language.
 It has been published since 2005 by the Ruska Bursa Association in Gorlice, Poland.
 In the four main sections: Documents; Discussion; Inspiration; Reviews and Reports, there is a mix of history, literary studies, linguistics, cultural studies, political science, and other articles, about the Lemko homeland in general and the broader Carpathian Rus’.
-The writing is of an international character, from the pages publishing authors, known Lemko and Carpatho-Rusyn studies specialists from Europe and North America, its readership, and above all, its Editorial Board.
+The writing is of an international character, from the page publishing authors, known as Lemko and Carpatho-Rusyn studies specialists from Europe and North America, its readership, and above all, its Editorial Board.

 The semi-annual "Sowiniec" is a scholarly periodical which focuses on the last two centuries of Polish history, in particular on the Polish struggle for independence.
 The Poles' many-year struggle for the reconstruction of the independent Polish State was marked by several national uprisings and enormous efforts during two world wars.
-The movement focused around „Solidarity”, which significantly contributed to the erosion of the communist system in Central and Eastern Europe, was also considered to be the last disaster.
+The movement focused on „Solidarity”, which significantly contributed to the erosion of the communist system in Central and Eastern Europe, was also considered to be the last disaster.
 The title of the journal refers to the mound built in Krakow on the Sowiniec hill in the 1930s, in honor of Marshal Józef Piłsudski, the creator of the Polish State reborn in 1918.

 Studia Iberystyczne, or Iberian Studies, is an open-access scientific journal dedicated to the questions of culture, language and literature of Spain, Portugal and the Latin American countries.
 The journal publishes original research works on the following language areas: Castilian, Portuguese, Catalan and Galician.
 The journal is published by the Department of Hispanic Philology and the Department of Portuguese Philology and Translation Studies at the Institute of Romance Philology of the Jagiellonian University.